phem-dev/CFG-Degree-Project-2023/README (2).md

 ```json
    pip install googletrans
 ```
-- Install the 'math' module (*Note: The 'math' module is part of Python's standard library and doesn't require installation*):
+- Install the 'math' module (*Note: The 'math' module is part of Python's standard library and doesn't require installation*).

 **5. Run the Game:** Run the game on 'main.py'.